-Group Home - a long-term (six months or longer) or permanent therapeutic setting necessitated by a client's disability, and where the client has resided for a minimum of 60 calendar days.
-This does not include a temporary placement (less than six months) in a halfway house as defined in DOC Policy 205.130, "Adult Halfway House/Emergency Housing Fund Use," in transitional housing due to the lack of an approved residence, or in substance use disorder/sex offense-specific residential treatment.
+Group Home - a long-term (six months or longer) or permanent therapeutic setting necessitated by an client'soffender's disability, and where the clientoffender has resided for a minimum of 60 calendar days.
+This does not include a temporary placement (less than six months) in a halfway house as defined in DOC Policy 205.130, "Adult Halfway House/Emergency Housing Fund Use," in transitional housing due to the lack of an approved residence, or in chemical dependency substance use disorder/sex offender-offense-specific residential treatment.